 - Changing Table — We feel that a stand-alone changing table is not a necessity and typically takes up a bunch of room.
 If you feel you'd like something more formal that your changing pad fits inside without the whole table per se, consider the Oeuf XL Changing Station which will fit on top of a bureau for proper changing ergonomics but can also be multi-purposed into a wall-mounted shelf once diapering days are over.
 However, if you want a dedicated changing table on a limited budget, take a look at the Delta Children Eclipse Changing Table that comes in five colors.

 Bathing & Skin Care

-Layette is a fancy way of saying all of the clothing that baby will need during early infancy.
+A layette is a fancy way of saying all of the clothing that baby will need during early infancy.
 While less is more when it comes to clothing, baby certainly can't go naked.
 So we suggest you keep it simple and gauge numbers depending upon your laundering schedule.
 Suffice it to say, because newborns spit up and have blow-outs or leaks more often than not, you may need to factor in anywhere from 1 to 4 outfit changes a day.

-- Cap and Gown with Attached Mittens — KicKee Pants Print Gown & Knot Hat Set (below second to left) is a cute little number with a gown that allows for easy diaper changes with an elastic bottom design and prevents inadvertent face scratching with built-in flip mittens.
+- Cap and Gown with Attached Mittens — KicKee Pants Print Gown & Knot Hat Set (below right) is a cute little number with a gown that allows for easy diaper changes with an elastic bottom design and prevents inadvertent face scratching with built-in flip mittens.
 The matching hat is available in either a single or a double knot.
 Made of 95% bamboo viscose and 5% spandex, this is a comfy outfit perfect for lounging around the house.
 Pair it with some leg warmers (below) for complete coverage at night.